titli17/Space-Shooter/README.md

 ## **Step 5: Creating the Lasers**

 Both the spaceship and the aliens have the ability to shoot lasers.
 The aliens shoot green lasers and the spaceship shoots blue lasers.
-When the player presses spacebar key, the spaceship will shoot lasers.
+When the player presses the spacebar key, the spaceship shoots lasers.

 We separately create a Laser class.
 The lasers are represented as a rectangle.
 So we draw them using the DrawRectangle() function of raylib library in the Draw() method.
 <br>The laser objects are initialized in the constructor with a position and speed.
 The Update() method is responsible for the movement of the laser objects.
-The y position are only altered within the gaming arena.
+The y position is only altered within the gaming arena.
-If we want to move the laser up, we provide a negative value to the speed argument.
-If we want to move the laser down, we provide a positive one.
+If we want to move the laser up, we provide a negative value to the speed argument and to move the laser down, we provide a positive one.
 <br>To destroy every laser object that moves out of the game window, we add a state to the laser objects, i.e. they can be either active or inactive.
 If it is inactive, it is destroyed using the DeleteInactiveLasers() method in the Game class.
 The inactive lasers are erased.

-## **Step 6: Adding the Laser shooting Ability to the Spaceship**
+## **Step 6: Adding the Laser Shooting Ability to the Spaceship**

 We create a vector which will contain all the lasers that the spaceship shoots.
 FireLaser() method is called when the player presses the spacebar key on the keyboard.
 On calling this method, a laser object will be created and added to the vector of lasers.